 Amor orbits the sun every 971 days (2.66 years), coming as close as 1.08 AU and reaching as far as 2.75 AU from the sun.
-Amor is about 1.0 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, comparable in size to the Golden Gate Bridge.
+Amor is about 1.0 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, comparable in size to the Golden Gate Bridge.

 Amor has 11 close approaches predicted in the coming decades: